Healthdirect Free Australian health advice you can count on.

 Diagram of the respiratory system.

-In your lungs, air sits in small air sacs called alveoli, which are right next to blood vessels.
-Oxygen from the air you breathe in travels from your alveoli into your bloodstream.
-Carbon dioxide travels the other way, from your bloodstream into your alveoli.
-You then breathe the carbon dioxide out.
+Once inside your lungs, air fills small air sacs called alveoli.
+These sacs are next to blood vessels.
+Oxygen travels from your alveoli into your bloodstream from the air you breathe in.
+Carbon dioxide travels from your bloodstream into your alveoli.
+You then breathe out the carbon dioxide.

 Respiratory conditions affect your airways and lungs.
-They can be short term (acute) or long-lasting (chronic).
+Respiratory conditions can be acute (short term) or chronic (long lasting).

-Some examples of conditions that can affect the respiratory system include:
+Some examples of lung conditions that can affect the respiratory system include:

-Respiratory infections that are more common in children include:
+Respiratory infections that are common in children are:

 Symptoms of problems with the airways and lungs may include: